biobakery/maaslin/README.md

 maaslin/input/maaslin_demo2.R.
 This is an expert option and should only be used by someone very comfortable with the R language.

 ###6.
-Place .pcl, .read.config, and optional .R files in ../sfle/input/maasalin/input/
+Optional step if using the sfle analysis pipeline.
+Place .pcl, .read.config, and optional .R files in `../sfle/input/maasalin/input`

 ###7.
 Run.

+By running the commandline script:On the commandline call the Maaslin.R script.
+Please refer to the help (-h, --help) for command line options.
+If running from commandline, the PCL file will need to be transposed.
+A script is included in Maaslin for your convenience (src/transpose.py).
+The following example will have such a call included.
+An example call from the Maaslin folder for the demo data could be as follows.
+./src/transpose.py < input/maaslin_demo2.pcl > maaslin_demo2.tsv./src/Maaslin.R -i input/maaslin_demo2.read.config demo.text maaslin_demo2.tsv
-Go to ../sfle and type the following: scons output/maaslin
+When using sfle:Go to ../sfle and type the following: scons output/maaslin

 ###8.
 Discover amazing associations in your results!